totoleon/db-engine-convertor/examples/conversion_path_comparison/CONVERSION_COMPARISON_RESULTS.md

-# Query Conversion Path Comparison
+# Query Conversion Path Comparison - Detailed Analysis

+**See also:** `README.md` in this directory for test methodology and replication steps.

 ## Test Setup
 Compared two paths for converting queries from SQLite to MySQL: